eamonnsullivan/simple-email-forwarder/README.md

 Reply-To: <janedoe@example.com>
 ```

-If your email doesn't handle the Reply-To correctly (Gmail appears to ignore this, for example), you might need to copy & paste the email from the To: section.
+If your email doesn't handle the Reply-To correctly (Some email systems appear to ignore this), you might need to copy & paste the email from the To: section.
 This is why the software includes the original address in the text part of the From: header.
 In most email software, this will be displayed as `Jane Doe at janedoe@example.com`, making it easy to see and reply to the sender, even if your software ignores the Reply-To: header.

 Also, SES won't *send* to any address that isn't verified while in the "SandBox".
 That might be fine if the addresses you are sending to are your own or family members, but if you need to be able to send to arbitrary addresses, you'll need to break out of the sandbox.
 The main [Amazon SES documentation](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/Welcome.html) covers this in great detail.
 You basically fill out a form and promise not to spam.